-The Centre’s research is focused on critical topics in strategic philanthropy and civil society, with emphasis on applied research.
-In addition to providing credible and reliable data-driven insights, we also strive to build a culture of evidence-led discourse and decision-making through our projects.
+The Centre of Social Impact and Philanthropy’s research focuses on critical topics in strategic philanthropy and civil society.
+We disseminate knowledge to guide effective decision-making and policy debate across India’s social sector.
+In addition to providing credible and reliable evidence-based, data-driven insights through applied research, we also strive to build a culture of evidence-led discourse and decision-making through our projects.

-Philanthropic Flows in India: The study primarily assesses the volume, composition, and trends of ‘giving’ in India.
-It includes a robust quantitative component that is based on extracting and analysing publicly available data on social sector capital flows from a range of sources.
+Estimating Philanthropic Capital in India: The study primarily assesses the volume, composition, and trends of ‘giving’ in India.
+Published in 2019, it includes a robust quantitative component that is based on extracting and analysing publicly available data on social sector capital flows from a range of sources.
 The study is the first rigorous attempt to collate exhaustive data from all sources and estimates the size of the philanthropy sector in India.

 Advocacy, Rights and Civil Society: This report reviews the changing trends in the funding of the non-profit sector in India, particularly in the recent context of the Government of India’s heightened attention on inflows from international donors.
 It examines the impact of these trends on local civil society organisations and discusses significant areas of opportunities for Indian philanthropists to play a more enabling role in the non-profit sector.